-Made up of several mining towns along the trail, each with unique history, culture, food, and lodging, they are all surrounded by miles of wilderness.
-Along the way, see the World’s Largest Hockey Stick, Bob Dillon’s home town, and the Minnesota Museum of Mining just to name a few attractions.
-Whatever your riding choice is for the first trip, you will always remember the Mesabi Iron Range and will want to come back.
+For that next adventure along the Mesabi Trail, between Grand Rapids and Ely, you will find a variety of trailhead towns that offer biking, hiking, paddling, and other fun recreational opportunities.
+Comprising several mining communities along the Iron Range corridor, each with its unique history, culture, food, and lodging, they are all surrounded by miles of wilderness to explore.
+Along the way, see the World’s Largest Hockey Stick, Bob Dillon’s hometown, and the Minnesota Museum of Mining, to name a few attractions.
+Whatever your plans for your visit, you will never forget the area around the Mesabi Trail and will want to return.

 Where to Bike

 Explore and enjoy the beauty of the mine pit lakes surrounded by forests, in and around the Mesabi Iron Range.
-This northern trail system starts near the Mississippi River, in Grand Rapids, and meanders east through 25 communities across the Mesabi Iron Range.
-Riding the trail uses a combination of old rail beds, abandon roads between mine pits, and allows you to go over grassy meadows and wooded areas.
+This northern trail system begins near the Mississippi River in Grand Rapids and meanders east through 25 communities across the Mesabi Iron Range (see descriptions below).
+Riding the trail uses a combination of old rail beds, abandoned roads between mine pits, and allows you to go over grassy meadows and wooded areas.

-For the history buff, the trail and towns here offer a open window of the area’s mining past.
-Trail riders will pass many man-made lakes from old mines and some iron ore pits that are still-working.
+For the history buff, the trail and towns here offer an open window into the area’s mining past.
+Trail riders will pass many man-made lakes from old mines and some iron ore pits that are still working.
+Mesabi Trail Map

 For the mountain biker, there are miles of varying terrain through state forests and through old log/mining roads, plus several challenging terrain parks near Hibbing and Virginia.